edgedb/edgedb/docs/cli/network.rst

 To disable version check do one of two things:

-1. Use ``--no-version-check`` command-line parameter to disable just for this invocation
+1. Use ``--no-cli-update-check`` command-line parameter to disable just for this invocation
 2. Export ``EDGEDB_NO_VERSION_CHECK=true`` in the environment.